donga0223/Spatial_Clustering_for_flu/code/spatial_variation/README.md

 data/tx_hsa.csv
 ```

-These are used to map counties to:
+These files are used to map counties into:

-- RAC
+* RAC
-- DSHS Region
+* DSHS Region
-- HSA
+* HSA
-- Cluster
+* Cluster

 ---